Wreiler/IMDB_watchlist_stats/README.md

 - top 10 genres (by number of films)

-##### According to these criteria, diagrams were compiled and presented on 3 dashboards
+##### According to these criteria, visualization was compiled and presented on 3 dashboards

 ##### DASHBOARDS